mblauberg/module_14_challenge/README.md

 ![](Resources/plots/nb_plot.png)

 ### Evaluation
-This model, compared to the original and the optimised ones, trades recall for the buy (1) signal, for the recall for the sell(-1) signal
+This model, compared to the original and the optimised ones, trades recall for the buy (1) signal, for the recall for the sell(-1) signal.
+Overall this model still performed quite poorly.